danieltjw/aifutures/README.md

 Skills that will be in demand:
 - Resistance to misinformation, disinformation, moral panic, peer pressure, self-censorship
 - Thinking critically and independently
-- Willingness to accept new good information (Update one's model of the world)
+- Willingness to accept new information (Update one's model of the world)
 - Unique and rare abilities

 Societies that are more informed, well-educated and support diverse abilities will create better AI models that will then be used to run those societies.